 Madison Neurohr, MA, is a doctoral student in the Department of Communication at the University at Buffalo, State University of New York.
 Her research examines real world implications of nonverbal behavior, including identifying terrorism and deception, and how evolution and social perception are affected by these nonverbal features.
 She recently won a National Science Foundation grant to pursue examining systems to better detect dangerous people.

 Madeline Taggart is a doctoral student in the Department of Communication at the University at Buffalo.
-Her research focuses on the relationship between morality and mass media, across contexts such as entertainment and real world crime.
+Her research focuses on the relationship between morality and mass media, across contexts such as entertainment, news, and real-world crime.
+She explores how entertainment both shapes and reflects the moral frameworks through which we understand and engage with the world around us, ranging from villainous characters to extremists' media habits.

-Jenna Wahl is an MA student at the University at Buffalo.
+Jenna Wahl is a current MA student and incoming doctoral student at the University at Buffalo.
 Her research interests include media effects of children’s media and its impact on normative behavior and attitudes.

 Xiaotong Yu is a PhD student in the Department of Communication at the University at Buffalo.
 Her research interests are media effects, morality in entertaining media, especially in video games.
 She is also interested in how technology has changed individuals’ perception of others and the self in virtual environments.